mxahan/mxahan.github.io/_posts/2020-05-15-PaperList.md

   - Experiment with imagenet to COCO dataset
   - This paper: Special Data augmentation scheme

-1. Grandvalet, Yves, and Yoshua Bengio.
-"Semi-supervised learning by entropy minimization."
-In CAP, pp. 281-296.
-2005.
-  - Semi-supervised learning by minimun entropy regularization!
-    - result compared with mixture models ! (entropy methods are better)
-    - Connected to cluster assumption and manifold learning
-  - Motivation behind supervised training for unlabeled data
-    - Exhaustive generative search
-    - More parameters to be estimation that leads to more uncertainty -

 1. Appalaraju, Srikar, Yi Zhu, Yusheng Xie, and István Fehérvári.
 "Towards Good Practices in Self-supervised Representation Learning." arXiv preprint arXiv:2012.00868 (2020).
   - Tries to unravel the mysteries behind CL (!!)
   - Empirical analysis: provide practice/insight tips